 When it comes to extra chocolatey desserts, I like to add espresso powder in with the cocoa powder.
 This secret ingredient enhances the natural flavor of chocolate.

 Espresso powder has a much more concentrated flavor than regular coffee granules or instant coffee.
 As a result, all you need it half a teaspoon to bring out the chocolate flavor.
 This will not make your cookies taste like mocha chocolate cookies—promise!

-Recipes similar to double chocolate chip cookies
+How to store double chocolate chip cookies

-- Double chocolate peppermint cookies
+- Double chocolate peppermint cookies – Spoonful of Flavor blog

 Double Chocolate Chip Cookies